 - Sufficient capital and commitment to weather the length of the agreement

 - A clear understanding of how disagreements will be resolved

-- An agreement and commitment to the combined culture and management style
+- A contract and commitment to the combined culture and management style

 - Realistic expectations and a commitment to success